samuelemarro/samuelemarro.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a DPhil student at Oxford University's [AIMS CDT](https://aims.robots.ox.ac.uk/), working on theoretical properties of generative models and communication protocols for LLMs.
-My work is funded by Microsoft Research, to which I'm deeply grateful.
+My work is funded by Microsoft Ltd, to which I'm deeply grateful.

+I deeply care about building AI systems that are decentralized by design.

 Before joining Oxford, I did a Bachelor's in Computer Science and a Master's in Artificial Intelligence at University of Bologna, as well as an Excellency Degree at the Institute of Superior Studies of Bologna.